 While all this work is happening the network processing is not progressing if it is happening in the same thread as the rest of the browser.
 What we have seen from network traces is that what we call "synchronization points" is happening: While QtWebKit is busy in the main thread and blocking its event loop, no new network requests are sent out.
 In really bad cases the HTTP servers stop sending new data.
 This is especially relevant where you have lower processing power and higher network latency than on the classic desktop PC (Hello mobile device world!).

 There are several solutions for this:

+What we have done is 3.
 Technically this works by putting another layer inside QNetworkAccessManager.
 The actual HTTP protocol code does not change at all, only the way how QNetworkAccessManager is using it.
 Also your code and QtWebKit's code do not need to change.
 This means from Qt 4.8 on you get those benefits without needing to enable anything special.